SVLemus/ePortfolio/README.md

 Completing the Computer Science program and building this ePortfolio has allowed me to showcase my strengths, refine my professional goals, and prepare for a career in the tech industry.
 Through hands on projects and coursework, I’ve developed a solid foundation in software engineering, data structures, databases, and security all critical areas in today’s job market.

 Team collaboration and stakeholder communication were key parts of my learning experience in my courses throughout my program.
-I’ve also grown confident in presenting technical concepts to both technical and non-technical audiences.
+I’ve also grown confident in presenting technical concepts to both technical and non technical audiences.

 My technical strengths include optimizing algorithms, writing scalable code, and building secure database systems.
 For example, I improved performance in a Java based contact manager by switching from an ArrayList to a HashMap.
 In a separate Python project, I enhanced a MongoDBbased animal shelter system with indexing, aggregation pipelines, and role based access control.